 While we tend to stereotype outdoors dads as burly types who enjoy sleeping in the mud or whatever, it’s likely they too enjoy creature comforts.

-This is why we recommend an inflatable camping pillow so he doesn’t have to scrounge up some leafs in a burlap sack.
+This is why we recommend an inflatable camping pillow so he doesn’t have to scrounge up some leaves in a burlap sack.

 This one comes in a range of colours and is easy to inflate and compact enough to store away.
-Reviews are suggesting to grab two or put a jumper underneath the pillow to give it a bit more height.
+Reviews suggest grabbing two or to put a jumper underneath the pillow to give it a bit more height.

 Walking, hiking and maybe even running are things your dad likely does when he’s out there in the world living his best outdoorsy life.